validatedpatterns/gitea-chart/README.md

 ### OAuth2 Settings

-Like the admin user the OAuth2 settings can be updated but also disabled or deleted.
+Like the admin user, OAuth2 settings can be updated and disabled but not deleted.
+Deleting OAuth2 settings has to be done in the ui.
 All OAuth2 values from <https://docs.gitea.io/en-us/command-line/#admin> are available.
 You can either use them in camel case or kebab case.